Water and Planning Network

 Erin Rugland is a research fellow at the Babbitt Center for Land and Water Policy.
 She has led the Babbitt Center's comprehensive plan evaluation project since its inception and is a co-author of Best Practices for Implementing Water Conservation and Demand Management Through Land Use Planning Efforts: Addendum to 2012 Guidance Document, adopted by the State of Colorado in 2019; and Incorporating Water into Comprehensive Planning: A Manual for Land Use Planners in the Colorado River Basin.
 She has dual B.S. degrees in Public Policy and Justice Studies from Arizona State University.

-Harpreet Sandhu, AICP is the Team Lead of the Water Resource Strategy team at the City of Calgary, Alberta Canada.
+Harpreet Sandhu, AICP is the Leader of Watershed Strategy for the City of Calgary, Alberta Canada.
 Her responsibilities include leading the development of strategic water management plans and policies in the areas of source water protection, waterways protection, drought management and water security.
 She was previously the Director of Planning and Community Development for Skamania County, Washington, where she was responsible for various land use and watershed planning functions including salmon recovery efforts along the lower Columbia River.

 Scott Turner, PE, AICP is Director of Planning at Environmental Partners in Quincy, Massachusetts.
 He is a member of the American Institute of Certified Planners as well as a registered professional engineer in 6 states.
 He is currently a member of the Water and Planning Network Steering Committee, past Chair of APA's Sustainable Communities Division and local host Committee Chair for the 2021 National Planning Conference in Boston.
 He has a Bachelor of Science in Civil Engineering from Tufts University and a Master's of Science in City Planning from the Georgia Institute of Technology.
 His work focuses on stormwater planning and design, green infrastructure, and resilience.